google-research/timesfm/README.md

 Please use the environment files under `experiments` instead.

 2. The dependency `lingvo` does not support ARM architectures, and the code is not working for machines with Apple silicon.
 We are aware of this issue and are working on a solution.
 Stay tuned.

+#### Building the package and publishing to PyPI

+The package can be built using the command `poetry build`.

+To build and publish it to PyPI, the command `poetry publish` can be used.
+This command will require the user to have the necessary permissions to publish to the PyPI repository.

 ## Usage